-Refer-a-Friend – Get $20 for every friend you send to Vegas Casino Online that makes a $50+ deposit.
+- Refer-a-Friend – Get $20 for every friend you send to Vegas Casino Online that makes a $50+ deposit.
 You can send as many friends as you want.

-$1,000 Weekly Reward – They give out 10 weekly prizes each week worth $100 each.
+- $1,000 Weekly Reward – They give out 10 weekly prizes each week worth $100 each.

-Loyalty Program – Every time you place a wager you’ll receive points.
+- Loyalty Program – Every time you place a wager you’ll receive points.
 It usually takes between $8 and $15, depending on the game you play and your current ‘Player Class.’
 Every 100 points you accumulate can be exchanged for $1 in cash back.

 But that’s not all.
 Depending on the number of points you redeemed the previous month, you may automatically qualify for a Silver, Gold or Platinum bonus.
 Here’s how that works:

 |III||$1,000 or more||$75.00|

 Those who redeem loyalty member bonuses will also be entered into a drawing to win a $50 bonus each month.